dams/dams.github.com/_drafts/p5-mop-external-feedback.markdown

 [Parse::Keyword](https://metacpan.org/module/Parse::Keyword) ), so that he can
 experiment and release often, while keeping the implementation core-friendly.
 Once he's happy with the features and all, he'll make sure it finds its way to the core.
-A small team (Steven Little, Jesse Luers, and other contributors) is actively developping p5-mop, and Stevan is regularly [blogging about it](http://blogs.perl.org/users/stevan_little/).
+A small team (Steven Little, Jesse Luehrs, and other contributors) is actively developping p5-mop, and Stevan is regularly [blogging about it](http://blogs.perl.org/users/stevan_little/).